kashvira-softwares/KS-HRMS/README.md

 ## Support

-If you have any questions or suggestions, feel free to open an issue or contact me at [kashvira.softwares@gmail.com].
+If you have any questions or suggestions, feel free to open an issue or contact us at [kashvira.softwares@gmail.com].